-Sensitivity: Because this course may at times focus on controversial topics, we will sometimes discuss difficult or polarizing, issues and concepts.
+Sensitivity: Because of this course's focus on local and global issues, we will sometimes discuss difficult, polarizing, or controversial issues and concepts.
 I do not expect you to all have the same perspective on these issues, nor do I expect you to come to the same conclusions I have.
 What I do expect is that you listen to and respond to differing opinions, from both me and your classmates, with respect and an open mind.
 Do not disparage other classmates or their ideas; engage with each other in a productive manner.
 This class is a place for open discussion, and we do not have to agree-but we must make an effort to understand each other.
 Keep an open mind, and you might be surprised how your view of the world changes.

 Canvas: You must have access to Canvas to participate in this class.
 All supplementary readings, videos, etc., that are not in the course textbooks will be posted on Canvas, in addition to copies of assignments, the syllabus, and more.
 Some weeks, we may not use Canvas at all, but we will rely on it heavily during other weeks.
 Later in the semester, you may also be expected to post and respond to discussion questions on Canvas.
 You will need to post materials for your grammar and reading presentations as well.
 Periodically, I will post important announcements, so please check Canvas frequently.
 You must print all readings from Canvas and bring them to class the day they are assigned so we can discuss them or have another way to access them in class.
-CANVAS WILL BE AVAILABLE FOR THIS COURSE AT THE BEGINNING OF THE SECOND WEEK OF CLASS.